 During the process of pollen and nectar collection, worker bees perform the critical task of pollination.
-The processes of pollination and cross-pollination are necessary in nearly every terrestrial ecosystem.
+The processes of pollination and cross-pollination are necessary and vital for the success of nearly every terrestrial ecosystem.
 Many plant species rely on various pollinators for reproduction and expansion.
 Honey bees are considered both a keystone species and a mutualist.
-Other pollinators include, bats, humming birds, and a variety of insects.
+Other pollinators include bats, hummingbirds, and a variety of insects.

 Worker bees are responsible for protecting the colony.
 They must drive out any invaders.
 Often they sacrifice their very lives for the colony.
 The stinger of the worker bee is barbed.
 The stinger is ripped from her body following the act of stinging, resulting in her death.

 Worker bees also care for and tend to the queen’s every need.
 In addition, albeit reluctantly, worker bees must care for the drones.
 As the honey producing season comes to a close and temperatures fall, the worker bees expel all drones from the hive.